nelzomal/VideoLens_AI/README.md

 - AI-powered responses based on video context
 - Deep understanding of video material
 - Natural conversation interface

-## 🚀 Getting Started

-1. Install the extension from the Chrome Web Store
-2. Navigate to any YouTube video
-3. Click the VideoLens AI icon in your browser
-4. Choose your desired feature (Transcribe, Summarize, or Q&A)

 ## 🛠️ Technical Details